PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yeah, and it almost doesn't have that huge nick in it.
 And why does everything in that pile smell like Troll shit?"

-They haggled like this for a while, and settled on a price 22 gold for the lot.
+They haggled like this for a while, and settled on a price of 22 gold for the lot.
 When Rattick left, Boltac muttered a curse and had to work to keep from spitting on his own floor.

 He placed the Ruby in one of three lockboxes behind the counter and then dragged the bundle of equipment into the back to see how badly he had been taken.
 The sword was higher quality than he had hoped for, and there were a number of items that, while they wouldn't fetch top price, would provide good use.
 The odd piece of armor, some leather goods.
 He threw out a badly damaged boot and was debating about opening a nondescript fabric sack.
 Sacks could be trouble.
 For that matter so could gems.

 He grunted as he stood up.
 He trudged wearily back to the front of the store.
 From beneath the counter, he produced a brass-tipped wand that was clipped to the underside of the thick oak.
 He took the wand to the back and guided it carefully over all the items.

 The wand did not grow warm or shriek or vibrate or do any of the many colorful and destructive things it did in the presence of magic.
 The wand was not merely a magic wand.
 It was a magic *detecting* wand.
 Very rare, very expensive.
-But, for a man who dealth in items of unknown origins purchased from characters on questionable virtue, it was indispensable.
+But, for a man who dealt in items of unknown origins purchased from characters of questionable virtue, it was indispensable.

 "Ennh," grunted Boltac, more relieved than disappointed.
 Boltac hated magic.
 It wasn't just dangerous, it was also bad for business.
-When a customer can't try on a pair of gloves for fear that they would turn out to be MaGrief's Gauntlets of Self-Abuse, business suffered.
+When a customer couldn't try on a pair of gloves for fear that they would turn out to be MaGrief's Gauntlets of Self-Abuse, business suffered.

 That's why he kept the wand secreted under his the counter.
 Pick up a cursed Ruby Necklace and there was no telling what might happen.
 Before he had procured his wand, Boltac had spent six months with a cursed Goblet of Thirst stuck to his hand.
 As annoying as that was, that wasn't the worst part of the curse.
 When liquid was poured into the the Goblet, it heated and burned the hand that held it.

 He rubbed the scarred flesh of his left hand.
 Ugh, magic.
 It seemed like it should be useful, but its power always seemed to go awry.
 Maybe it was fate.
 Maybe it was karma.
 Maybe it was that Wizards enjoyed a particularly cruel and ironic sense of humor.
 Whatever it the reason, Boltac was certain that the world would be better off without magic.
 But there was nothing to be done about it.
 People may revile a merchant, but in the end, a merchant can only sell what the buyers want.

-He pulled on a stout thong he wore around his neck and with a jingling, a cluster of charms, tokens and amulets emerged from beneath his token.
+He pulled on a stout thong he wore around his neck and with a jingling, a cluster of charms, tokens and amulets emerged from beneath his tunic.
 He pawed at them for a while until he he came to an odd one cast in bronze.
 It was a small statue of one bull mounting another.
 The customary token of Dallios, Lord of the Deal.
 Dallios was a Southern god, little known in cold Robrecht, but when it came to religions, Boltac didn't discriminate.
 Boltac was a superstitious man, but he prided himself on being able to make a deal with anybody.

 He kissed the Bull with Two Backs and muttered a prayer of thanks to Dallios that, this time at least, he hadn't been the bull on the bottom.

 Just then the front door clattered against its crude copper bell.
 A customer!
-The Lord of the Deal smiled on Boltac today.
-He and hurried to see what fresh profit Dallios had seen fit to bring him.
+The Lord of the Deal smiled on Boltac today, and hurried to see what fresh profit Dallios had seen fit to bring him.

-The front door clattered against a copper bell as a new customer came in.
-Boltac tucked the wand inside his sleeve and hurried to see what profit that Bitch Goddess Fortune had seen fit to bring him this time.

 # 3 -- Can I Borrow a Sword -- 2247